DavidLeoni/divercli/docs/Commands.md

 ### Commands list

-You can see all options and commands with `help` command:
+You can see all options and commands by just calling `divercli` without parameters:

 $eval{help}